Privacy Policy

 • tax, audit, or other authorities;

-• Beam board members, advisers and their trusted third-party service providers and affiliate, and trustees of The Beam Foundation
+• Beam board members, advisers and their trusted third-party service providers and affiliates, and trustees of The Beam Foundation

 • advertisers and advertising networks that need the data to select and serve relevant adverts to you and others;